kara kaire

 a voice that breathes and breaks.

-As I sing, I see someone saying goodbye to the dead.
+As I sing, I see a living saying goodbye to the dead.

 Or the dead saying goodbye to the living.